11 Types Of Negative Thinking You Seriously Need To Kill Today

 How to handle all types of negative thoughts

-The best strategy is to use these mindful-CBT exercises.
+Actually, the very best way to deal with negative thoughts is to use these mindful-CBT exercises.

 Negative thinking is a killer.
 It’s time to stop it.